ssaljuki/ssaljuki/README.md

 # Hey there   🍄   I'm Saba
-### 💫  I'm a web developer with a minor obsession in web design, building cool apps, and React.
+### 💫  I'm a web developer obsessed with web design and building cool apps.

 🌺 In school I studied Physics and Creative Writing.